ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/docs/signatures.rst

 sign our qualification documents.
 Cosign is fully managed by the Ferrocene build
 system: you don't need to install it.

-To sign all of the Ferrocene documents in a single invocation, you can run:
+To sign all of the Ferrocene documents, :ref:`authenticate with AWS <aws-auth>` (if you haven't done so today) and run:

 .. code-block:: text

    ./x sign

-Running the command will build the documentation locally, download the correct version of cosign, and start the signing process for each document.
-The signing process will:
+Running the command will build all the documents locally, download the correct version of cosign, and start the signing process for each document.

-* Ask you whether you agree for your (company) email address to being published in the Rektor transparency log.
-You need to agree to this.

-* Open the signature page in the browser (or, if the build system cannot open your browser, show you the link to the page).
-In the signature page, you will need to select **Microsoft** as your identity provider, and authenticate with your company credentials.

-* Verify the signature locally, and persist it to disk.
+The signing process will open the signature page in the browser (or, if the build system cannot open your browser, show you the link to the page).
+In the signature page, you will need to select **Microsoft** as your identity provider, and authenticate with your work credentials.
+The tool will then perform the signature, and save the signature files to disk.

-The signing process will be repeated *separately* for each document you need to sign.
-Once ``./x sign`` finishes, the signing process will be completed, and you can commit and push the changes.
+The signing process will be automatically repeated for each document you need to sign.
+Each signature will repeat the whole signing process.
+Once ``./x sign`` finishes you can commit and push the changes.

 .. tip::